ARRTOC: Adversarially Robust Real-Time Optimization and Control: Results and Discussion

 Finally, in Figure \ref{fig:bioreactor_three_optima}, apart from the nominal optimum (red star) and the adversarially robust optimum (green star) we also include, for comparison purposes, a commonly employed rule-of-thumb, a naive back off of $1.0 \frac{\text{kg}}{\text{m}^3}$ (based on the expected level of disturbances at the control layer) from the nominal optimum, as a blue star.
-Prior to testing control performance around these set-points, insights can be gleaned from Figure \ref{fig:bioreactor_three_optima}.
-While the global optimum set-point offers optimal productivity, it is likely to be inoperable when implemented at the control layers as any slight disturbances will lead to wash-out.
-Indeed, in Figure \ref{fig:bioreactor_three_optima}, we can see that the worst-case objective function value at the nominal optimum drops to zero, implying a perturbation in the biomass concentration by $1.0 \frac{\text{kg}}{\text{m}^3}$ would result in wash-out.
-On the other hand, while the naive back-off is valued for its robustness, it seems to compromise optimality significantly.
-Indeed, this is a well-known feature in the bioprocess literature concerning the use of rule-of-thumb approaches to wash-out when applied to real bioprocesses \cite{Wang1999, Ajbar2001, Banu2021}.
-Specifically, even for this ideal bioreactor, the naive-back off fails to exploit knowledge of the system i.e. the asymmetric nature of the objective function about the nominal optimum (rises slowly to the left but drops sharply to the right).
-Real bioreactors exhibit complex productivity-concentration curves, exhibiting not only asymmetry but also multi-modality or discontinuity near the optimum due to biomass growth kinetics.
+Insights from Figure \ref{fig:bioreactor_three_optima} reveal valuable information.
+The nominal optimum, while offering maximum productivity, may be operationally risky, as slight disturbances could lead to wash-out.
+In fact, the worst-case objective function value at the nominal optimum drops to zero, suggesting that a perturbation of just $1.0 \frac{\text{kg}}{\text{m}^3}$ could cause wash-out.
+Conversely, the rule-of-thumb approach, valued for its robustness, sacrifices optimality significantly.
+This is a known limitation in the bioprocess literature, where such approaches struggle to account for system-specific features, including asymmetry and multi-modality in the productivity-concentration curves \cite{Wang1999, Ajbar2001, Banu2021}.
 This makes rule-of-thumb approaches inadequate as they fail to capture these properties of real systems.
-In contrast, the adversarially robust optimum strikes the balance between optimality and operability by exploiting this specific knowledge of the objective function.
-For real bioreactors, with an accurate model, the ARRTOC algorithm can harness system-specific features effectively.
+In contrast, the adversarially robust optimum achieves a balance between optimality and operability by leveraging knowledge of the objective function's specific features (in this ideal case, the asymmetric nature of the objective function about the nominal optimum).
+With an accurate model, the ARRTOC algorithm can effectively harness system-specific characteristics, making it a promising approach for real bioreactors which show more complex behaviours.